framelabs-eu/firmware/README.md

 ## 1.5.2
 * Add option to choose between reduction of ghosting (default) or longer battery life
 * Send info about desired orientation when fetching images
-* for 6" ArtFrames use 1.5.2b (functionally equivalent to 1.5.2)

 ## 1.5
 * Show thumbnails for uploaded pictures in web interface